nikitavoloboev/data/docs/tools/twitter.md

 [Simplified Twitter](https://github.com/brunolemos/simplified-twitter) is great.
 I like using [official Twitter TS SDK](https://github.com/twitterdev/twitter-api-typescript-sdk) for working with Twitter.

+I worry that if Elon Musk does take over Twitter, he will [start collaborating with oppressive governments in the name of 'free speech'](https://twitter.com/zei_squirrel/status/1523735617732980736).

 ## Interesting hash tags

 - [#WomensArt](https://twitter.com/hashtag/WomensArt)